 The Underlying Index is modified so that as of each Underlying Index rebalance 45% of the weight of the Underlying Index is allocated to Chinese issuers and 55% to issuers of other countries.
 Within these allocations, the issuers are weighted based on their free-float market capitalization, except that no country's issuers (except for China) will represent more than 10% of the Underlying Index as of each Underlying Index rebalance.
 Although the Underlying Index may include the securities of small-cap, mid-cap and large-cap issuers, each issuer must meet a minimum market capitalization requirement to be included in the Underlying Index.
-Chinese issuers and the issuers of developed market countries must have a minimum \$1 billion free float adjusted market capitalization to be eligible for inclusion.
-Issuers of other emerging market or frontier market countries must have a minimum \$500 million free float market capitalization to be eligible for inclusion.
-The Underlying Index excludes issuers of certain countries based, in part, on their expected ability to benefit from China's infrastructure development initiatives.
+Chinese issuers and the issuers of developed market countries must have a minimum \$1 billion free float adjusted market countries must have a minimum \$10 billion free float adjusted market countries must have a minimum \$10 billion free float adjusted market countries for the Underlying Index excludes issuers of certain countries based, in part, on their expected ability to benefit from China's infrastructure development initiatives.
 The Underlying Index may include securities included in the MSCI ACWI + Frontier Market IMI Index or MSCI China All Shares Index, but will exclude issuers from the Americas, developed European countries, Australia, Hong Kong, Japan, Korea & Taiwan.